 The Alternative Proposer is currently unable to provide an indication of what Wider Tariff would be under the cap & floor set by this Alternative Proposal.
 This is because the calculation of the tariffs depends on the Adjustment Tariff, which is an output of NESO’s Transport and Tariff model.
 The Alternative Proposer is working with NESO to provide these figures at the earliest opportunity.

+Alternative Proposal – Output

+This Alternative Proposal results in the following caps and floors: